top of page

 Education

-She completed her Bachelor’s degree in Classical Performance at the Royal Welsh College of Music and Drama (RWCMD).
-She achieved first-class honours.
-Under the tutelage of David Adams, Concertmaster of Welsh National Opera, Chloe became a keen orchestral and chamber musician.
-During her time at RWCMD her quartet won the Cardiff Violins Award.
-She was also accepted on the prestigious and select Young Quartet Seminar in Norway.
-She spent many years playing in the Somerset County Youth Orchestra and took every opportunity to perform with orchestral ensembles.
-Highlights include:
+Prior to that, Chloë completed her Bachelor’s degree at the Royal Welsh College of Music and Drama, achieving first-class honours.
+Studying under David Adams, Concertmaster of the Welsh National Opera, she honed her skills as an orchestral and chamber musician.
+During her time at RWCMD, her string quartet won the Cardiff Violins Award, and she was selected for the prestigious Quartet Seminar in Norway.

 bottom of page